Rafak22/mona_agent/frontend/README.md

 python main.py

 # Open the frontend
-# Navigate to frontend/index.html in your browser
+# Navigate to frontend/start.html in your browser
+# This will automatically redirect to onboarding or chat based on user status
 ```

 ### Production